AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 It does not show what did happen.

-A university may now have the right to use a licensed STM article inside a campus AI assistant.
-That article may help summarize a paper, support a literature review, shape a chatbot answer, or assist a researcher preparing a grant proposal.
+A university may now have the right to use a licensed journal article inside a campus AI assistant.

 The right authorizes the flow.